rankutah/blog/sites/rank-utah/content/services/local-seo.md

 - Consistent business info across 100+ directories (no mixed details)
 - Local keyword research and page improvements to match how people search
 - Review strategy and simple ways to reply
-- Clear tracking so you can see calls and clicks
+- Clear monthly reporting so you can see calls and clicks
 - Faster pages and a smoother experience
 - Ongoing updates and a simple monthly report
 {{< /col >}}